Fractal nature of high-order time crystal phases

-We exploit the generality of our approach to uncover the hidden fractal nature of the time-crystalline phase diagram, which is rich of self-similar structures, each of them representing a different high-order DFTC phase.
-In spite of this complexity, we are able to develop a theoretical framework which captures quantitatively the salient features of the phase diagram, both with analytical and numerical tools.
-Our analysis reproduces the known features of the time-crystals and displays the emergence of new universal properties.
-Furthermore, by performing extensive numerical simulations, we find that the emergent $\mathbb{Z}_p$ symmetry is present also at the level of the Floquet eigenstates, which can be interpreted as Bloch superposition of $p$ localized semi-classical states.\\
+In this Letter we solve \nic{this latter issue by} \gui{proposing a new, experimentally-accessible, order parameter which, allows us to achieve a fully fledged characterization of the DFTC phases (regardless of their order) and of the onset of chaos, only relying on geometric features of the dynamics.
+In the corresponding dynamical phase diagram} the different high-order DFTC phases are found to exhibit a rich pattern of self-similar and fractal structures.
+In spite of this complexity, we are able capture quantitatively its salient features.
+We prove that our analysis \gui{is robust against the short-range perturbations, which do not alter the main features of the phase diagram, and finite size effects.
+In particular,} by performing extensive numerical simulations, we find that the emergent $\mathbb{Z}_p$ symmetry is present also at the level of the Floquet eigenstates, and can be interpreted as Bloch superposition of $p$-localized semi-classical states.\\

-\emph{The model:} As a paradigmatic example of the phenomenology we want to study, let us consider the case of a chain of $N$ spin $1/2$ particles, interacting through the Floquet-driven LR Ising Hamiltonian:
+\emph{The order parameter:} To set the stage, let us consider a generic family driven Hamiltonian $H(t)$, such that $H(t)+H(t+T)$, defined as a function of a parameter (or a set of parameters) $\Lambda$.
+Let us denote $O_n(\Lambda) = \braket{\Psi(nT)|O|\Psi(nT)}$ the average at stroboscopic times of the operator $\hat{O}$ that we aim to use to detect the possible time-crystalline behaviour, for a fixed $\Lambda$.
+Then, we define the following quantity: